Kim Hyon-hui

-North Korea denies that Kim was born in the North, and regards her entire biography to be a fabrication of the South.
-Some districts in Japan fund North Korean-run schools which falsely claimed that Kim was a South Korean agent.
-According to Kim's testimony, she was taught Japanese in connection to her mission by Yaeko Taguchi, one of at least 13 Japanese abducted by North Korea.

-In recent years, Kim has publicly expressed regret about the bombing and she has provided information about the state of affairs in North Korea as well as the possible state of abductees.
+After leaving North Korea, Kim has publicly expressed regret about the bombing and she has provided information about the state of affairs in North Korea as well as the possible state of abductees.

 Early life

-Kim was born in Kaesong on 27 January 1962 but her family settled in the country's capital, Pyongyang.
-Her father was a career diplomat and as a result, the family lived in Cuba for some time.
+Kim, the eldest child of two girls and two boys, was born in Kaesong on 27 January 1962, but her family later settled in the country's capital, Pyongyang.
+Her father was a career diplomat and, as a result, she and her family lived in Cuba for five years.
 Kim excelled as a student and in after-school activities.

-She was originally trained as an actress, and starred in North Korea's first Technicolor film.
+She was originally trained as an actress, starring in North Korea's first Technicolor film, though her father, disapproving of her being an actress, refused to let her act again after her appearing in two films.
 In 1972, Kim was selected to present flowers to the senior South Korean delegate at the north–south talks in Pyongyang.
-After graduating from high school, she initially enrolled at Kim Il Sung University, before transferring to the Pyongyang University of Foreign Studies, where she studied Japanese.
-However, she had barely begun her studies when she was recruited for work.
+After graduating from high school, she initially enrolled at Kim Il Sung University to study biology, before transferring to the Pyongyang University of Foreign Studies, where she studied Japanese.
+However, she had barely begun her studies there when she was recruited for work.